stridecolossus/JOVE/docs/blog/part-2-triangle/commands.md

 We have several parallel lists here sized by the swapchain buffering strategy (the swapchain image/views, the frame buffers and the commands) which we will eventually want to compose into an actual object but the above is fine for the moment.

-### Render Loop
+### Rendering

-Our first render 'loop' will be a bit of a bodge - to render the triangle we emulate a single frame:
+To render the triangle we emulate a single frame:

 ```java
 // Start next frame